Barclays continues to maintain strong capital and leverage ratios.

 CRD IV capital

-The Combined Buffer Requirement also includes a Counter-Cyclical Capital Buffer (CCyB) and a Systemic Risk Buffer (SRB).
-On 27 June 2017 the Financial Policy Committee (FPC) increased the UK CCyB rate from 0% to 0.5% applicable from 27 June 2018.
-Other national authorities also determine the appropriate CCyBs that should be applied to exposures in their jurisdiction.
-CCyBs have started to apply for Barclays' exposures to other jurisdictions; however based on current exposures these are not material.
-No SRB has been set to date.
+On 25 September 2017 the Financial Policy Committee (FPC) reaffirmed that it expects to increase the UK CCyB rate from 0% to 0.5% applicable from 27 June 2018 and to 1% applicable from 28 November 2018.
+Based on current UK exposures, Barclays' CCyB is expected to be approximately 0.5% from November 2018.
+Other national authorities also determine the appropriate CCyBs that should be applied to exposures in their jurisdiction, however based on current exposures these are not material.

 Fully loaded capital ratios